 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- Take a dose as soon as you remember.
+- Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
-If you miss a dose or forget to use your medicine within 12 hours, use it as soon as you can.
-Wait until your next dosing time if it is less than 12 hours until your next dose, and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+If your next dose is less than 12 hours away, skip the missed dose and take the medicine at your regular dosing time.

-- Store the medicine in the refrigerator.
+- Store the medicine in the refrigerator in the original bottle.
 Do not freeze.
-Keep the tablets in their original bottle, away from moisture and direct light.
+Keep away from moisture and light.

 Drugs and Foods to Avoid: